Man from Atlantis

-Man from Atlantis (Note: A number of sources prepend the word The to the title; however, the actual on-screen title of the series, plus the title used for spin-off novels and comic books, does not include the article.) is an American superhero television series that ran on the NBC network from 1977–78.
+Man from Atlantis (Note: A number of sources prepend the word The to the title; however, the actual on-screen title of the series, plus the title used for spin-off novels and comic books, does not include the article.) is an American superhero television series that ran on the NBC network from 1977 to 1978.
 It began as four TV movies that aired in Spring 1977.
 The movies achieved high ratings which led to the commissioning of a weekly series for the 1977–78 season, but it was cancelled after 13 episodes due to a declining audience and high production costs.

 Series description

 Patrick Duffy as Mark Harris in the television show's premiere.

 The series stars Patrick Duffy as an injured amnesiac man found on a beach after a storm.
-He possesses exceptional abilities, including the ability to breathe underwater and withstand extreme depth pressures, the ability to understand cetaceans and superhuman strength.
+He possesses exceptional abilities, including the ability to breathe underwater and withstand extreme depth pressures, the ability to understand cetaceans, and superhuman strength.
 His hands and feet are webbed, his eyes are unusually sensitive to light, and he swims using his arms and legs in a fashion similar to a dolphin kick.
 Dr. Elizabeth Merrill, working at the Naval Undersea Center, a US Navy research facility, is the first to realize his nature and helps him return to health.
 She enters all known data into a computer, which speculates that he is the "last citizen of Atlantis ? ? ?"
 Elizabeth names him Mark Harris.
 The admiral at NUC recruits Mark to search for a lost Navy submersible.
 Mark discovers and foils a plot by Mister Schubert to destroy surface civilization in a nuclear war.
 After the pilot, Mark and Elizabeth leave the Navy to join the Foundation for Oceanic Research, a quasi-governmental agency that conducts secret research and operates a large, sophisticated submarine, the Cetacean, originally owned by Schubert.

-Alan Fudge as C. W. Crawford, Jr.
+Alan Fudge as C. W. Crawford Jr.